hazennetworksolutions/quantus-mainnet/guide.md

 `--force` refreshes binaries only: it keeps your `INNER_HASH` and wormhole address and does **not** generate a new keypair.
 The script reads the node's `miner-auth-token` and `miner-tls-cert-sha256` itself, so you never copy those by hand.
 Docker mode has been removed.

+> **If the script covered you, stop here** and jump to the [Part B Finish Line](#part-b-finish-line).
+Steps B2–B5 describe the same result built by hand — useful when you want control over paths, versions and service management, or when the script fails on your distro.

 ### Step B2 — Manual Install: Binaries

 ```bash